How to Plant, Grow and Care For Peperomia Hope

 The parents of Peperomia come from the tropical regions of South and Central America.

-While Peperomia ‘Hope’ was born in a lab, its parents come from the tropical regions of South America in the case of Peperomia deppeana and from Mexico to tropical America for Peperomia quadrifolia.
-Peperomias in general come from a wide range of tropical and subtropical regions in the world, but mainly from Central and South America.
+While Peperomia ‘Hope’ was born in a lab, its parents come from the tropical regions of South America in the case of Peperomia deppeana, and from Mexico to tropical America for Peperomia quadrifolia.
+Peperomias in general come from a wide range of tropical and subtropical regions, mainly from Central and South America.

 They are commonly called radiator plants for their affinity for warm air and sunlight.
-They were named this by famous American horticulturist Liberty Hyde Bailey who co-founded the American Society for Horticultural Science in 1903, an organization that today is one of the largest organizations for advancing research into plants.
+Famous American horticulturist Liberty Hyde Bailey coined this name.
+He co-founded the American Society for Horticultural Science in 1903, an organization that today remains one of the largest bodies advancing research into plants.

 Characteristics